enayetsyl/gtc-deploy/README.md

 -   **Package Management:** pnpm
 -   **Caching/KV Store:** Keyv (with various adapters like Redis, Mongo, etc.)
 -   **Utilities:** braces, micromatch, fill-range, is-number, word-wrap

+## Logging

+The API uses Pino for structured logs.
+In development, logs are human-friendly; in production (Render), they are JSON for ingestion.

+- Change log level via `LOG_LEVEL` env (default: debug in dev, info in prod)
+- Each request gets an `x-request-id` returned; include it when reporting issues to correlate logs
+- To log inside handlers: `req.log.info({ meta }, "your message")`

+See `apps/api/README.md` for more.